vicperdana/vicperdana.github.io/_posts/2024-05-05-building-ai-apps-with-.net-aspire-and-semantic-kernel.md

     .WithExternalHttpEndpoints();
 ...
 ```
+> **_NOTE:_** The above code snippets are simplified for illustration purposes.
+For a complete implementation including Catalog API and Frontend modifications, refer to the [Aspire Shop with Semantic Kernel repository](https://github.com/vicperdana/AspireShopWithSemanticKernel).

 ## Deploying the Application: Bring Your Intelligent Assistant to Life! 🚀🚀🚀
 After successfully integrating the chat service into the Aspire project, the next step is deploying our application.
 We have two options for deploying our application to Azure: the Azure Developer CLI or GitHub Actions.
 Both offer seamless deployment and allow us to get our intelligent assistant up and running.